 It did not take long for Sarajevo to become one of my favorite cities in the Balkans.
 Despite being a smaller city, Sarajevo packs one hell of a punch.
-I can’t think of many other cities that I’ve been to that has as much character and personality as Sarajevo.
-Oozing with history, culture, and beauty, Sarajevo is a truly special place.
-Throw in some vibrant nightlife, hiking trails, and affordable prices, and you’ve got yourself as backpacker-friendly of a city as you can imagine.
-Make sure to include Sarajevo on your Balkan backpacking itinerary.
+I can’t think of many cities that have as much character and personality as Sarajevo.
+Oozing with history, culture, and beauty, Sarajevo is truly a special place.
+Throw in vibrant nightlife, beautiful hiking trails, and an affordable cost of living, and you’ve got yourself as backpacker-friendly of a city as you can imagine.
+Be sure to include Sarajevo on your Balkan backpacking itinerary.

 Sarajevo is a great entry point to the country of Bosnia.
 I’m not just saying that because it is the cheapest place to fly into, either.
 As the capital and largest city of Bosnia, it’s a great place to get your feet set and slowly immerse yourself into Bosnia’s culture, language, and way of life.
 It’s easy to get by in Sarajevo with just English.
 Your hostel or hotel receptionist will definitely speak English, as will most restaurant and museum staff within the city center.
 From there, you can slowly begin to delve deeper into Bosnia.

 The currency of Bosnia is the Bosnian Mark, which has a value of about half a euro.
 Bosnia and Herzegovina isn’t a member of the European Union yet, although it has applied for membership.
 The cost of living in Bosnia is very low, making it a great budget-friendly European destination.
 You can easily live off of less than $20 a day in Bosnia, including accommodation and food.
 The people in Bosnia are among the friendliest that I’ve encountered in my travels.
 They are very welcoming and hospitable to travelers.